Malware, Ransomware, and Viruses vs Your IBM i Server

 If you try to scan across the network, not only does that create a significant performance overhead, but all those IFS objects are traveling in clear text, which means you’re potentially transmitting data that people can collect.
 In addition, you need a profile that has all object authority, which means we now have a drive share set up that’s opening the door arguably wider than it was before.

 You’re much better off doing this natively.
 In fact, to me it’s the only way to do a scan, and using the Powertech Antivirus for IBM i engine is the recommended approach.
 This engine is a commercial-grade scan engine, it’s powered by McAfee, it downloads its DAT files directly from that organization, and they’re typically updated on a daily basis.

 This is a very comprehensive, powerful approach to protecting not only the IFS but also the native structures within IBM i.

 Thanks for joining me.
 Hope to see you on the next vlog.

-See out if malware is lurking on your servers.
+See if malware is lurking on your servers.
 Find and remove it with a free virus scan.